 - Being Me In My World covers a wide range of topics, including a sense of belonging, welcoming others and being part of a school community, a wider community, and a global community; it also looks at children’s rights and responsibilities, working and socialising with others, and pupil voice.

-- Celebrating Difference focuses on similarities and differences and teaches about diversity, such as disability, racism, power, friendships, and conflict; children learn to accept everyone’s right to ‘difference’, and most year groups explore the concept of bullying – what it is and what it isn’t, including cyber bullying.
+- Celebrating Difference focuses on similarities and differences and teaches about diversity.
+Children learn to accept everyone’s right to ‘difference’, and we explore the concept of bullying – what it is and what it isn’t, including cyber bullying.

 - Dreams and Goals aims to help children think about their hopes and dreams, their goals for success, what personal strengths are, and how to overcome challenges, via team work skills and tasks.
-There is also a focus on enterprise and fundraising.
-Children learn about experiencing and managing feelings of pride, ambition, disappointment, success; and they get to share their aspirations, the dreams and goals of others in different cultures/countries, and their dreams for the world.
+Children learn about experiencing and managing feelings of pride, ambition, disappointment, success; and they get to share their aspirations and their dreams for the world.

-- Healthy Me covers two main areas of health: Emotional health (relaxation, being safe, friendships, mental health skills, body image, relationships with food, managing stress) and Physical health (eating a balanced diet, physical activity, rest and relaxation, keeping clean, drugs and alcohol, being safe, first aid) in order for children to learn that health is a very broad topic.
+- Healthy Me covers two main areas of health: Emotional health (relaxation, being safe, friendships) and Physical health (eating a balanced diet, physical activity, rest and relaxation, keeping clean, medicines, being safe) in order for children to learn that health is a very broad topic.

 - Relationships has a wide focus, looking at diverse topics such as families, friendships, pets and animals, and love and loss.
-A vital part of this Puzzle is about safeguarding and keeping children safe; this links to cyber safety and social networking, as well as attraction and assertiveness; children learn how to deal with conflict, their own strengths and self-esteem.
+A vital part of this unit is about understanding relationships with friends and family and why it is important to share and cooperate.
 They have the chance to explore roles and responsibilities in families, and look at stereotypes.